Roy-Kid/dp-nblist/CPP/README.md

 __grid_based_nbl_mp.cpp__: Neighborlist implementation with basic OpenMP optimization for improved performance.

-__grid_based_nbl_mp.so__: The compiled library of OpenMP neighborlistfor python.
+__grid_based_nbl_mp.so__: The compiled library of OpenMP neighborlist for python.

-__validation.py__: A test file comparing the performance of the implemented neighbor list algorithms with ASAP3 on a dataset of size 50000.
+__validation.py__: A test file comparing the performance of the implemented neighborlist algorithms with ASAP3 on a dataset of size 50000.

 # How to Compile